Measurements: 8.3 x 7.1 x 5.9 inches (21 x 18 x 15 cm)

 After the collection was completed, it went on tour, with exhibitions at: the Gemological Institute of America (GIA) world headquarters in Carlsbad, California; the Carnegie Museum of Natural History, in Pittsburgh, Pennsylvania, as part of the "Gem Artists of North America" exhibit; and finally at the Lizzadro Museum of Lapidary Art in Elmhurst, Illinois.

-Shipping and delivery of the most artworks usually takes about 10-14 business days.
-Please read our Shipping Policy or ask us a question if you have one using the contact form below.
+Depending on your location, we deliver the artworks & jewelry currently available in the gallery within 1 to 7 days.
+Shipping the art objects that require production usually takes 10-14 business days.
+Please read our Shipping Policy or ask us a question using the contact form below.